schuchert/wikispaces/pages/Moq.Logging_In_Example_Implemented.md

 ## What I Do in Class
 Notice that these tests are not in the same order I created them.
 Even so, I have the students work through one test at a time.
 Generally I have them avoid refactoring the underlying LoginService.
 They can, but I warn them that the solution goes in some strange directions.

-After they have all of these tests passing, I describe the [[http://en.wikipedia.org/wiki/State_pattern|GoF State pattern]].
+After they have all of these tests passing, I describe the [GoF State pattern](http://en.wikipedia.org/wiki/State_pattern).
 Then I walk them through (or have them try on their own before walking them through) refactoring their LoginService to use the State pattern.